Want to learn how to masturbate? We've put together the 15 best tips and tricks for great masturbation.

 That includes sex with ourselves.

-Sex with a partner is often more fun when you switch up the position.
+Sex with a partner is often more fun when you switch up sex positions.

-Why limit yourself when sex-for-one is on the menu?
+Why limit yourself when solo sex is on the menu?

-Too many men adopt a habit of rushed masturbationlongafter they move out of mom's house.
+Too many men adopt a habit of rushed masturbation long after they move out of their mom's house.

 This can actually exacerbate the problem of premature ejaculation.

-Learn this simple technique to help you last a little longer: The Squeeze Technique: Step by Step Guide (With Images)
+Learn this simple technique to help you last a little longer during sex: The Squeeze Technique: Step by Step Guide (With Images)

-In a pinch, you can use a 100%-pure dietary oil like coconut oil.
+You can use a 100%-pure dietary oil like coconut oil in a pinch.

-Using a petroleum jelly like vaseline is not recommended as a sexual lubricant because it can break down condoms, but the product is non-toxic and safe to use as a masturbation lubricant.
+Using petroleum jelly, like vaseline, is not recommended as a sexual lubricant because it can break down condoms, but the product is non-toxic and safe to use as a masturbation lubricant.

 Not sure which lubricant to use?
 Try our paraben-free water-based lubricant

-Masturbation is a chance to get off, sure, but also a chance to listen to your body and how it responds.
+Masturbation is a chance to get off, sure.
+But it’s also a chance to listen to your body and how it responds.

 You may have never thought of masturbation as a meditative act, but it can be.

-The more attuned you are to your body, the more confident and at ease you will be in bed with a partner.
+The more attuned you are to your body, the more confident and at ease you will be in bed with a partner during sex.

 It's easy to fall into a masturbation rut.

-If you really want to shake things up, try masturbating with your non-dominant hand.
+If you really want to shake things up, try it with your non-dominant hand.